eltociear/awesome-AI-driven-development/README.md

 - [gpt-all-star](https://github.com/kyaukyuai/gpt-all-star) - AI-powered code generation tool for scratch development of web applications with a team collaboration of autonomous AI agents.
 - [gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [kaizen](https://github.com/Cloud-Code-AI/kaizen) - AI assistant to help you find bugs as you code
+- [lsp-ai](https://github.com/SilasMarvin/lsp-ai) - an open-source language server that serves as a backend for AI-powered functionality, designed to assist and empower software engineers, not replace them.
 - [merlinn](https://github.com/merlinn-co/merlinn) - Open source AI on-call developer
 - [MetaGPT](https://github.com/geekan/MetaGPT/) - The Multi-Agent Framework: First AI Software Company, Towards Natural Language Programming
 - [mutahunter](https://github.com/codeintegrity-ai/mutahunter) - Open Source, Language Agnostic Automatic Test Generation + LLM Mutation Testing